mysociety/pombola/pombola/nigeria/data/README.md

 If at the end there are still unmatched areas use the admin to sort them out (deleting mischosen names and rerunning script works well).

+## Import the DUN codes and create the wards

+There is a second script that can be used once `name_helper.py` is happy.
+Run it as:

+    ./add_polling_units_to_mapit.py polling_unit_wards.csv